Test Id : VITAP

 The level of vitamin A in the plasma or serum is a reflection of the quantities of vitamin A and carotene (provitamin A) ingested and absorbed by the intestine (carotene is converted to vitamin A by intestinal absorptive cells and hepatocytes).

 Vitamin A plays an essential role in the function of the retina (adaptation to dim light), is necessary for growth and differentiation of epithelial tissue, and is required for growth of bone, reproduction, and embryonic development.
-Together with certain carotenoids, vitamin A enhances immune function, reducing the consequences of some infectious diseases.
+Together with certain carotenoids, vitamin A also plays a critical role in immune function, with deficiency associated with increased susceptibility and severity of some infectious diseases.

 Vitamin A in excess can be toxic.
 In particular, chronic vitamin A intoxication is a concern in normal adults who ingest more than 15 mg per day and children who ingest more than 6 mg per day of vitamin A over a period of several months.
 Manifestations are various and include dry skin, cheilosis, glossitis, vomiting, alopecia, bone demineralization and pain, hypercalcemia, lymph node enlargement, hyperlipidemia, amenorrhea, and features of pseudotumor cerebri with increased intracranial pressure and papilledema.
 Liver fibrosis with portal hypertension may also result.
 Congenital malformations, like spontaneous abortions, craniofacial abnormalities, and valvular heart disease have been described in pregnant women taking vitamin A in excess.
 Consequently, in pregnancy, the daily dose of vitamin A should not exceed 3 mg.